kutaslab/merp2tbl/docs/usage.md

 YAML is very picky about spaces and indentation, line breaks are OK

+### singleton tags
-### singleton tags: add a column of data with all rows having the same value (no indentation at beginning of line)
+add a column of data with all rows having the same value (no indentation at beginning of line)
 ```
 task_tag: pict mem
 filter_tag: low pass 15
 baseline_tag: merp default
 experimenter_id: 17
 ```
-### tag sequences length > 1: must align 1-1 exactly with merp measurments in order (pick one of two formats)
+### tag sequences length > 1
+must align 1-1 exactly with merp measurments in order (pick one of two formats)

+#### long tag
-long tag --> column name on first line followed by a colon, row names on proceding lines with each item on a line preceded by 2 spaces, a hyphen, and 1 space
+column name on first line followed by a colon, row values on proceding lines with each item on a line preceded by 2 spaces, a hyphen, and 1 space
 ```
 long_row_tag:
   - tagA